What Is A Strawberry Jar?

 One a foot high and eight inches across the top may have nine of these side openings, spaced evenly in tiers.
 Larger ones would have more.

-I’ve wondered who came up the idea of the first strawberry jar, and why?
+I’ve wondered who came up with the idea of the first strawberry jar and why.
 The name would lead us to surmise that it was for the purpose of planting strawberries.